jryanconklin/epicodus-intro-random-number/README.md

 JavaScript, HTML, and CSS.

 ## Usage
-To view the site, you can go to --Insert your addresses [https:\\jryanconklin.github.io/random-number](https:\\jryanconklin.github.io.random-number).
+To view the site, you can go to [https://jryanconklin.github.io/random-number](https://jryanconklin.github.io.random-number).
-To use the code, you can clone the repository at --Use your addresses [https://github.com/jryanconklin/random-number](https://github.com/jryanconklin/random-number).
+To use the code, you can clone the repository at [https://github.com/jryanconklin/random-number](https://github.com/jryanconklin/random-number).
 --Refresh page to generate random result of top 3d6 of 4d6 rolls.

 ## Author/s